d00ker/atomitter/README.md

 ####Pros:####

-- It's open source (and free) forever!
+- It's open source (and free) forever
-- Support all twitter features!
+- Support all twitter features
-- Its better than just tab in browser.
+- Its better than just tab in browser
 - Its even better than official twitter client because we add some features
 - ...